neonine2/morpheus-spatial/README.md

 ```

 ### Tutorial
-See `tutorial_notebook.ipynb` for a complete workflow on using Morpheus to generate therapeutic strategies.
+See `tutorial_notebook.ipynb` for a complete, self-contained workflow on using Morpheus to generate therapeutic strategies.

 ### Repository Structure